people, ideas, machines

 Exploration, exploitation, and thinking

-Good learners start by exploring a lot.
-Later, when they know more, they can safely exploit.
-But if they skip the exploration phase, they get stuck.
-They keep repeating whatever happened to work first, even if it isn’t very good.
+The way RL agents learn is by exploring a lot in the beginning.
+Later, once they know more, they can safely exploit.
+But if they skip exploration, they get stuck.
+They just keep repeating what they know, even if it isn’t very good.

 Humans aren’t so different.
-We also need a period of exploration, where we struggle and figure things out for ourselves.
-That’s how we build the mental muscles for judgement.
-If you outsource that too early, you never develop the muscles at all.
+We need a period of exploration, where we struggle and figure things out for ourselves.
+That’s how you build the mental muscles for judgment.
+If you outsource that too soon, you never develop them.

-Recent studies find that people who lean on AI too quickly do not engage as deeply.
+Studies show that people who lean on AI too early don’t go as deep.
 They remember less.
 They do less real thinking.
-Over time the habit becomes a kind of thought atrophy.
+Over time it becomes a kind of thought atrophy.

-Here is the paradox.
-AI could help us explore more, yet it is often used for premature exploitation.
+The irony is that AI could help us explore more, but it usually does the opposite.
+It tempts us into premature exploitation.
 That’s why so many students and young workers risk getting stuck.
 They trade the long-term reward of thinking for the short-term reward of an easy answer.

 This is the exploitation trap.
-It gives you an answer, but at the cost of the skills you need to find answers yourself, maybe even better ones.
-And the younger you are, the bigger the cost, because you may skip the exploration phase entirely.
+You get an answer, but at the cost of the skills you need to find answers yourself, maybe even better ones.
+And the younger you are, the bigger the cost, because you may skip exploration entirely.

-In practice it’s never all one or the other.
-We always need both.
-Even RL agents keep exploring a little, no matter how experienced they get.
 For people it helps to name the goal.
 If the goal is output, use AI.
 If the goal is learning, by all means use AI, but embrace the struggle.
+Because when you get answers handed to you, it only feels like learning.

 An RL agent that skips exploration never learns its environment.
 A generation that skips exploration may never learn to think.